 This sub is musical, and it provides plenty of bass while maintaining great definition and clarity.
 If there’s any knock on this subwoofer, it’s the price.
 Granted, this sub is worth every penny of it’s near $600 price, but the average user is going to be priced out.

 It’s no secret that JL Audio is the leader of the pack when it comes to car audio.
-The 13TW5V2 is arguably the most impressive subwoofer in the category, and it provides a level of bass response and clarity that you’d never associate with a shallow mount sub.
+The 13TW5V2 is arguably the most impressive subwoofer in the category, and it provides a level of bass and frequency response and clarity that you’d never associate with a shallow mount sub.

 If you’re willing to break the bank to own one, this may be the best bet for you.